 - Put the filter and the cap on, and let it steep for 60 seconds.

-- Press the plunge slowly, aim for a 20 to 25 seconds press.
+- Press the plunger slowly, aim for a 20 to 25 seconds press.
 This will bring your total extraction time to around 90 seconds.

 - Pour in cups, and enjoy.